Vepp1/cinemary-api/README.md

 - created_at - Datetime field set automatically when a post is created.
 - updated_at - Datetime field set automatically when a post is updated.
 - title - Character field with a max length of 50.
+- genre - Character field with a max length of 25.
+- actors - Character field with a max length of 100.
-- genre - Character field with a max length of 50.
+- director - Character field with a max length of 50.
 - content - Text field.
 - image - Image field.